mattermost/docs/source/deploy/mobile-app-changelog.md

  - Calls: Feedback is now provided after user taps **Start call**.

 ### Bug Fixes
- - Fixed an issue with the apply button not appearing on iPads when trying to set the post priority.
+ - Fixed an issue with the apply button not appearing on iPads when trying to set post priority.

 ### Open Source Components
  - Added ``react-native-performance`` to https://github.com/mattermost/mattermost-mobile.